 Tips for ensuring good milk supply

 - Massage your breasts to help express all the milk.
-Check out this helpful guide for detailed instructions.

 - Drink more fluids.
 Try to drink a glass of water before pumping and another glass while you pump.
-I love having this water bottle around to make sure I always have plenty to drink.
+I love having this water bottle around to make sure I have plenty to drink.

 - Don’t look at how much milk you’ve pumped while you pump.
 Cover up your bottles with socks or drape a scarf or something over them

 - Personally, I have a manual pump as a backup as well.
 Just in case the power goes out, or I’m traveling with no place to plug my pump in.
 I love this Lansinoh manual pump, and it is very affordable.
 It’s quiet, comfortable, and even has a letdown and expression mode.

 - I like to use disposable nursing pads to protect against any leaks.
 On Amazon, I set them up to auto-deliver every few weeks so I never run out!
 I’d hate to have milk leaking through my shirt at work if I’m a little late for a pumping session!
 Some women prefer reusable, washable nursing pads, like these ones by Bamboobies.

 Spectra S2 vs Medela PISA: Which is best for your situation?

 In general, I recommend the Spectra S2 vs Medela Pump In Style for moms who will primarily be pumping at home, moms who plan to exclusively pump, and moms who want a quiet pump.

 In most cases, I recommend the Medela PISA over the Spectra S2 for moms who plan to travel with their pump frequently.
 If you will mainly be traveling to work, I could see either pump working for you.